santashifinn/artouch-be/README.md

-# ARTouch ☜ ReadMe - Backend
+# ARTouch ☜ ReadMe - Back-end

 ## What is ARTouch?